Name and location of repository

 System of arrangement

-The papers are arraigned primarily with the original alphabetical order and in series from their former storage in drawers.
+The papers are arranged primarily with the original alphabetical order and in series from their former storage in drawers.
+They are stored in three boxes.

 Conditions of access and use elements